Research Grants FAQ's

 The awards will be made using the following process:

-• All interested researchers are required to submit an initial letter of inquiry (LOI) for each of their proposed studies by 5:00 PM EDT on June 28, 2024.
+All interested researchers are required to submit an initial letter of inquiry (LOI) for their proposed study by 5:00 PM EDT on July 18, 2025.
 Applications are welcome at any time prior to that deadline.
 LOIs must be submitted using NIHCM's online entry system and must conform to the required structure.

 How do I submit a letter of inquiry (LOI)?
 What information must be included?